AHCO Investors Have Opportunity to Lead AdaptHealth Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AdaptHealth Corp. ("AdaptHealth" or the "Company") (NASDAQ: AHCO).
+LOS ANGELES, Dec.
+14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AdaptHealth Corp. ("AdaptHealth" or the "Company") (NASDAQ: AHCO).

 Class Period: August 4, 2020 – February 27, 2023